singerbj/SpotifyRestServ/README.md

 A server that puts a simple restful interface on top of libspotify, built with Sinatra, Hallon, and Hallon OpenAL.

-To start the server make sure you have ruby and bundler installed, clone the repo, run
+To start the server make sure you have ruby and bundler installed, clone the repo, add your developer key in the directory,

+run
 ```
 bundle install
 ```